jeffbski/redux-logic-test/README.md

 ### Live examples

- - [basic usage](https://jsfiddle.net/jeffbski/w3k5t83x/) - simple use or createMockStore to test actions that were dispatched
+ - [basic usage](https://jsfiddle.net/jeffbski/w3k5t83x/) - simple use or createMockStore to test actions that were dispatched (jsfiddle)
- - [async search](https://jsfiddle.net/jeffbski/a2cd2h96/) - async search using createMockStore to setup a test store
+ - [async search](https://jsfiddle.net/jeffbski/a2cd2h96/) - async search using createMockStore to setup a test store (jsfiddle)

 ### Full examples